Dhruv883/TedX-Sample-Website/README.md

-# TedX-Sample-Website
+# TEDx-Sample-Website

-Sample TedX website created as part of interview task
+Sample TEDx website created as part of interview task